josalhor/WebProjectOne/README.md

 # WebProjectOne

 This is the project for an assignment for the subject *Web Project*.
+You can find the main deployment in: https://web-project-one-prod.herokuapp.com

 ## Getting Started